ibm-mas/ansible-devops/docs/playbooks/lite-manage-roks.md

     `MAS_ICR_CP`, `MAS_ICR_CPOPEN`, & `MAS_ENTITLEMENT_USERNAME` are primarily used when working with pre-release builds in conjunction with `W3_USERNAME`, `ARTIFACTORY_APIKEY` and the `MAS_CATALOG_SOURCE` environment variables.

 !!! tip
-   By default no components are installed into the workspace.
+    Manage requires the user to select one or more application components to enable in the workspace.
+By default the `base` component at the `latest` version will be installed if no `MAS_APPWS_COMPONENTS` is set.
 To customise the components that are enabled use the `MAS_APPWS_COMPONENTS` environment variable, for example to enable Manage(base) and Health set it to the following:

    `export MAS_APPWS_COMPONENTS="base=latest,health=latest"`